 The customer journey is all the brand touchpoints and interactions an individual has with your company from start to finish.
 It includes their initial awareness of a problem, informational research, visits to your site, and engagement with your social profiles.
 It also encompasses their first purchase as well as ongoing interactions and repeated purchases.

 Mapping the customer journey helps you see things through the eyes of your audience.
 You discover what motivates them to take action in the first place and what challenges they encounter during the buying experience.
 You learn where they turn for information and what questions they have along the way.

-And perhaps most importantly, you identify all the customer touchpoints where you interact with your audience, such as your ecommerce website, social media, organic search, advertising, events, etc. You can then optimize each touchpoint, giving customers exactly what they need to move on to the next touchpoint in the journey.
+And perhaps most importantly, you identify all the customer touch points where you interact with your audience, such as your ecommerce website, social media, organic search, Google ads, events, etc. Then, you can optimize each touch point, giving customers exactly what they need to move to the next stage of the journey.

 5. Calculate your customer lifetime value

 Customer Lifetime Value (LTV) is the amount of revenue a customer brings in over the lifetime of your relationship with them.
 It includes both the initial purchase and any subsequent purchases they make from you.